 Written by Campbell alongside Jerry Jacobs, “Asking for a Friend” is the first single to follow Campbell’s previous EP, Lovers Lottery, released in April of last year.
 The acute premise of the song is conveyed through clever details in its playful lyrics, which bring listeners along for the ride in this youthful, carefree anthem.
 The music video premiered exclusively on CMT.com in mid-April.

-At once playful and determined, Campbell is ready to knock down doors as she continues her ascent to stardom; however, she insists she’ll never lose sight of why she chose to make music in the first place.
-Says Campbell:
+Haley Mae Campbell is ready to knock down doors as she continues her ascent to stardom; however, she is determined to never lose sight of why she chose to make music in the first place.

 “My music is a reflection of my life experience and it comes from the heart.
 With every song, the goal is to take the listener on a journey, paint them a picture and involve them in the story.
 I think that is truly what makes music special – when it can transport you to a different state of mind.”